What is a pathway?

 Yes!
-You can clone a public pathway in order to customize it for your own learning context.
-The cloned pathway will be saved to your private library.
+You can clone any of your own private pathways, or any public pathway, in order to customize it for different learning contexts.
+The cloned pathways will be saved to your private library.

 When you find a pathway you would like to clone, click the menu at the upper right hand side of the description and select "Clone."
 You can then edit it following the instructions above.